iZettle/sdk-ios/README.md

 - `amount` - Total transaction amount (also includes tip amount if applicable)
 - `gratuityAmount` - Contains total tip amount if tipping is performed
-- `referenceNumber` - iZettles reference to the payment (not to be confused with the reference provided by you during a charge or refund operation)
+- `referenceNumber` - Zettles reference to the payment (not to be confused with the reference provided by you during a charge or refund operation)
 - `entryMode` - EMV, CONTACTLESS_EMV, MAGSTRIPE_CONTACTLESS, MAGSTRIPE etc. More entry modes might be added independent of SDK version
 - `obfuscatedPan` - e.g. _"\*\*\*\* \*\*\*\* \*\*\*\* 1111"_
 - `panHash` - a hash of the pan